dagthomas/comfyui_dagthomas/README.md

-# ComfyUI Plugin: Advanced Prompt Generation and Image Analysis
 # comfyui_dagthomas
+## Advanced Prompt Generation and Image Analysis

 This plugin extends ComfyUI with advanced prompt generation capabilities and image analysis using GPT-4 Vision.
 It includes the following components: